2021 Women's Rugby League World Cup final

-The 2021 Women's Rugby League World Cup Final was the rugby league match to determine the winner of the 2021 Women's Rugby League World Cup, played between the two finalists on 19 November 2022 at Old Trafford in Manchester, England.
+The 2021 Women's Rugby League World Cup final was the rugby league match to determine the winner of the 2021 Women's Rugby League World Cup, played between the two finalists on 19 November 2022 at Old Trafford in Manchester, England.

 Background

 Venue

 Old Trafford hosted the Women's World Cup final for the first time.
-The ground has hosted the men's final twice in 2000, 2013, and hosted the 2021 Men's Final aswell.
+The ground has hosted the men's final twice in 2000, 2013, and hosted the 2021 Men's Final as well.
 It was confirmed as the venue to host the final on 10 June 2020, when the fixture for the event was released.